Simply LaKita

 Ingredients You'll Need

-overhead view of ingredients needed to make dessert in separate bowls and packages
+Overhead view of ingredients needed to make squares in separate containers on marble surface.

 1. Yellow Cake Mix - Use any 15.25 ounce size boxed brand of cake mix that you prefer to make the crust.
 Classic Yellow pairs well with the other ingredients in this recipe and keeps it classic, but you may also try using butter golden or French vanilla.